maglevhq/maglev-core/README.md

 [![Build Status](https://github.com/maglevhq/maglev-core/actions/workflows/verify.yml/badge.svg)](https://github.com/maglevhq/maglev-core/actions/workflows/verify.yml)

-MaglevCMS is a website builder / CMS that you can plug in any Ruby on Rails 6+ application.
+MaglevCMS is a website builder/CMS that you can integrate into any Ruby on Rails application from version 6 up to version 8.

 ## Demo